Anebi3/SQL-Project-Employee-Pay/README.md

 # Gross-pay
 Analysis of employee gross pay for year 2024, State of Missouri, USA.
-I sourced for the dataset from Kaggle.com/datasets/ishajangir/2024-state-employee-pay.
+I sourced the dataset from Kaggle.com/datasets/ishajangir/2024-state-employee-pay.
 Thanks to Ishajangir for sharing.

 This dataset containns salary information for state employees of the State of Missouri, USA.